 I mainly focus on human capital.
 The established human capital theory states human capital is the result of various forms of investments in different stages of human life cycle, and it helps to explain economic growth, wage differential, and social inequality.
 We also know social context and economic and political systems have effects on human capital formation, however the inverse relation is still unclear.

 When I first attended a class of western economics in college, I thought it was a science of explaining the law of national and individual wealth, just as the book title of An Inquiry Into the Nature and Causes of the Wealth of Nations.
-I am interested in the law of nature and society, also I hoped I could become rich after studying economics.
-Of course, I was a utilitarian at that time, and now I know economics is more about making us human beings fully understand our own human society.
+I am interested in the law of nature and society, and now I know economics is more about making us human beings fully understand our own human society.

 In addition to my own research, I had discussed our center with other members, and I got great inspirations from their comments.
 I also audited some economic courses.
 Finally, I attended some research trainings provided by the UChicago Library to gain some new research skills.

 The impact of the experience here on my future research may be lifelong.
 At least, I am aware of the importance of focusing on one research field.
 Just as our center focuses on human development, I believe deep cultivation of a field can bear fruitful fruit.
 Moreover, from Professor Heckman’s courses, I learned about some classic literatures and names of excellent scholars.
 I understand that good research is based on the comprehensive understanding of existing literatures and real-world issues.
 I will stick to this point in the future.